Sculpture Park

 GUIDED TOURS: by appointment

-Regularly scheduled Saturday tours for 2024 will return May/June 2024.
-If you are interested in scheduling a private tour for your group (minimum 6 people) during the off-season, please contact us at info@koartscentre.org.
+Regularly scheduled Saturday tours for 2024 will start July 6.
+Tours will take place from 10:00am to 11:30am.
+If you are interested in scheduling a private tour for your group during the off-season, please contact us at info@koartscentre.org.

 You are also welcome to drop by at your leisure for a self-guided tour on Thursdays through Sundays, 10am – 6pm.
 The west half of the park is open during these hours for self-guided visitors.
 Donations are accepted for self-guided tours.
 If you would also like to experience the private sculpture gardens around the house and studios, please inquire about private tours at info@koartscentre.org.